gmoorevt/socialstyles/postgres_setup_guide.md

 ### Database Connection Issues

-1. Verify that your PostgreSQL connection details are correct
+1. Verify that your PostgreSQL connection details are correct in your `.env.production` file
 2. Make sure your Digital Ocean droplet can access the PostgreSQL server (check firewall rules)
 3. Check if the PostgreSQL server is running and accepting connections